kodelint/kodelint.github.io/README.md

 ## 🚀 Local Development

-The entire development environment is containerized.
-No need to install Ruby or Jekyll on your host machine.
+The development environment is fully containerized for consistency and ease of use.

 ### 1. Clone and Build
 ```bash